fahadanan/-Octokit.js-https-github.com-octokit-core.js-readme-const-octokit-new-Octokit-auth-YO/Using-OAuth2.0.md

 ##Creating an application identifier

+**Note:** The examples below are for DFP.
+Equivalent examples for AdWords can be found in the [auth folder of the AdWords module](https://github.com/googleads/googleads-java-lib/tree/master/examples/adwords_axis/src/main/java/adwords/axis/auth).

 In order to use the OAuth2.0 authorization with Google services, you need to create an application identifier and secret (also known as client ID and client secret).

 Visit [Google Developers Console](https://console.developers.google.com)